Atmosphere of Jupiter

 The Jovian atmosphere shows a wide range of active phenomena, including band instabilities, vortices (cyclones and anticyclones), storms and lightning.
 The vortices reveal themselves as large red, white or brown spots (ovals).
 The largest two spots are the Great Red Spot (GRS) and Oval BA, which is also red.
 These two and most of the other large spots are anticyclonic.
 Smaller anticyclones tend to be white.
 Vortices are thought to be relatively shallow structures with depths not exceeding several hundred kilometers.
 Located in the southern hemisphere, the GRS is the largest known vortex in the Solar System.
 It could engulf two or three Earths and has existed for at least three hundred years.
 Oval BA, south of GRS, is a red spot a third the size of GRS that formed in 2000 from the merging of three white ovals.

 Jupiter has powerful storms, often accompanied by lightning strikes.
 The storms are a result of moist convection in the atmosphere connected to the evaporation and condensation of water.
 They are sites of strong upward motion of the air, which leads to the formation of bright and dense clouds.
 The storms form mainly in belt regions.
 The lightning strikes on Jupiter are hundreds of times more powerful than those seen on Earth, and are assumed to be associated with the water clouds.
 Recent Juno observations suggest Jovian lightning strikes occur above the altitude of water clouds (3-7 bars).
-A charge separation between falling liquid ammonia-water droplets and water ice particles may generate the higher-altitude lightning.
+A charge separation between falling liquid ammonia-water droplets and water ice particles may generate higher-altitude lightning.
 Upper-atmospheric lightning has also been observed 260 km above the 1 bar level.